nurlankusayinov/FamilyVPN/README.md

 ### Development guide

-Android project under V2rayNG folder can be compiled directly in Android Studio, or using Gradle wrapper.
+Android project under FamilyVPN folder can be compiled directly in Android Studio, or using Gradle wrapper.
 But the v2ray core inside the aar is (probably) outdated.
 The aar can be compiled from the Golang project [AndroidLibV2rayLite](https://github.com/2dust/AndroidLibV2rayLite) or [AndroidLibXrayLite](https://github.com/2dust/AndroidLibXrayLite).
 For a quick start, read guide for [Go Mobile](https://github.com/golang/go/wiki/Mobile) and [Makefiles for Go Developers](https://tutorialedge.net/golang/makefiles-for-go-developers/)

-v2rayNG can run on Android Emulators.
+FamilyVPN can run on Android Emulators.
 For WSA, VPN permission need to be granted via `appops set [package name] ACTIVATE_VPN allow`